 Benefit: It gives a financial valuation of the impact generated by an organization, which is easy to understand and compare to other very different organizations.

-Challenges: The process to get that valuation is very time-consuming and requires a person with enough knowledge of the SROI methodology defined by Social Value International.
-Calculating SROI is only possible once you have impact data collection and impact management processes in place.
+Challenges: Getting that valuation is time-consuming and requires a person with enough knowledge of the SROI methodology defined by Social Value International.
+Calculating SROI is only possible once you have impact data collection and management processes.
 It also requires a proper financial proxy for the calculation.

 8. Aggregating results from partners